News

 Economic consequences and future prospects

-The cost of non-Maghreb integration is exorbitant for the region’s economies.
-The absence of economic integration, due to the closure of borders and political disputes, deprives both countries of significant growth points.
-Yet, Morocco continues to move forward, seeking alternatives via the Atlantic Ocean and Sub-Saharan Africa.
+The cost of a non-Maghreb is exorbitant for the region’s economies.
+The absence of economic integration, due to closed borders and political disputes, deprives both countries of significant growth points.
+Yet, Morocco continues to move forward, seeking alternatives via the Atlantic and Sub-Saharan Africa.

 Impact on employment and opportunities

-Despite this tense context, the Moroccan labor market shows resilience.
-The defense and security sectors are recruiting, but it is mainly infrastructure that drives the economy.
+Despite this tense context, the Moroccan job market shows resilience.
+The defense and security sectors are recruiting, but it is especially the infrastructure that drives the economy.
 Large-scale projects, such as those requiring civil engineering, continue to flourish, offering opportunities as seen with employment at Jet Contractors in civil engineering.
-The need to bypass Algeria for trade has also stimulated the logistics and maritime sectors.
+The necessity to bypass Algeria for trade has also boosted the logistics and maritime sectors.

-However, the ongoing tension affects certain potential cross-border investments.
-Relations with European partners, notably Spain, have become crucial to compensate for the loss of the regional market, as illustrated by the interactions between Spaniards and the conflict with Morocco, where Madrid plays an economic and diplomatic balancing role.
+However, the permanent tension affects some potential cross-border investments.
+Relations with European partners, notably Spain, have become crucial to compensate for the loss of the regional market, as illustrated by interactions between the Spaniards and the conflict with Morocco, where Madrid plays a role of economic and diplomatic balancing.

-- 📉 GDP loss: The lack of integration costs the Maghreb countries about 2 to 3 percentage points of GDP per year.
+- 📉 GDP loss: The lack of integration costs the Maghreb countries approximately 2 to 3 percentage points of GDP per year.

 - 🚧 Infrastructure: Forced development of North-South axes at the expense of East-West axes.